GuillaumeAmat/knuckle/README.md

 Just create a `.knuckle` folder at the root of your project and put some configuration files in it.
 Knuckle will detect and apply them over its default configurations.

-For exemple, Knuckle's Prettier configuration includes semicolons but maybe you don't want them in your code.
+For exemple, Knuckle's Prettier configuration includes semicolons (which is the default Prettier behavior) but maybe you don't want them in your code.
 All you need to do is to create a Prettier configuration file in a `.knuckle` folder at the root of your project (eg: `.knuckle/.prettierrc`) and to put the following configuration in it:

 ```json
 {